Tableau Line Chart

 Create a Tableau Dual Axis Line Chart

-To create a Dual Axis strip, select the Total Product Cost Axis and right-click on it will open the contextual menu.
+To create the Dual Axis strip, select the Total Product Cost Axis and right-click on it to open the contextual menu.
 From that, Please select the Dual Axis option as shown below.

-Once you choose the Dual Axis option following Tableau line chart screenshot will be displayed.
-From the below image, you can observe that we have Years on the Horizontal Axis and Sales Amount, Total Product Cost on Vertical Axis (acting as Dual Axis)
+Once you choose the Dual Axis option, the following Tableau line chart screenshot will be displayed.
+From the below image, you can observe that we have Years on the Horizontal Axis and Sales Amount and total Product Cost on the Vertical Axis (acting as a Dual Axis).

 We successfully created the Dual Axes report.
 But from the screenshot below, we cannot see the Sales Amount curve because the Maximum Axis value of the Sales Amount is 1500K, whereas the Total Product Cost is 1000K.
 If you have no problem, Leave it as it is; otherwise, Please select the Total Product Cost and select the Synchronize Axis.. option from the context menu.

-The below screenshot will show you the Tableau Line chart with Dual Axis.
+The below screenshot will show you the Line chart with Dual Axis.

 How to Change Tableau Line Chart Color?

-This section will show you how to change the Tableau Line Chart colors with an example.
-In general, the line chart displays in blue color.
+This section will show you how to change the Line Chart colors with an example.
+In general, the line chart is displayed in blue color.
 However, we can use the color shelf to change the lines to black, red, green, etc.

 Using the above method, we can change the line color, but we need a different approach if it has to represent something or the color has to say some information.

-You can see the Tableau line chart with changed Sunrise-Sunset Diverging colors.
+You can see the line chart with changed Sunrise-Sunset Diverging colors.

 Let me expand or change the Order Date field from Year to Week to see the colors better.